Pre-Intermediate Algebra - A course to teach the basic ideas in theory and

 system with associated applications to statistical inference.
 Pre: MATH 2315 or

 MATH 3042 Mathematics Technology - This course will introduce students to

 several types of mathematics technology.
 In particular, students will be

-introduced to the TI-92™ Graphing calculator and computer software such as
+introduced to graphing calculators, computer software such as

-Mathematica, Derive, and Equation Editor.
+Mathematica, Derive, Smart Notebook Math Tools, Microsoft Excel, and Equation Editor.
 The course is designed to help

 students learn and understand mathematics with the aide of technology.
 The

 technology will be used to help illustrate various applications of mathematics,

 statistics, and calculus.
 Students will gain experience using technology to present mathematics topics as well as use technology to produce technical mathematics writing.
 Prerequisites: MATH 2215 Calculus I or permission of

 MATH 3053 Discrete Mathematics - Theory and applications of discrete